johnnyfers/johnnyfers/README.md

 ### Hi there 👋

-### #Boost Yourself😜

 Hey ya, my name is João Ferreira AKA Johnny, a student from IFBA(Major: Information Systems), fluent in both portuguese and english language.
-I'm completely passionate about coding, currently studying a lot of the most used technologies in the market.
+I'm completely passionate about coding, currently studying a lot of the most used technologies in the world 😁
-Hope I can show my skills as a programmer to the world soon 😁

 - 🔭 I’m currently working as a web developer at Luby Software